barchart/production-forecast-doc/docs/content/overview.md

 |N. Amer Production Forecasts| Barchart | CA | N,P,D | soybean | 121 | 249 | EOD | |
 |N. Amer Production Forecasts| Barchart | CA | N,P,D | spring wheat | 185 | 249 | EOD | |

-Location Dictionary - N = Nation, P = Province, S = State, P, D = District, C = County
+Coverage Dictionary - N = Nation, P = Province, S = State, D = District, C = County

 ## Product Roadmap

-In the fure, we will also provide
+Here are some new geographies, crops, and features that we're working on.
+If you would like to submit a feature request, please reach out to cmdty@barchart.com.

-1. county, district, state and national level forecast results for winter wheat in the United States in the first half of 2021;
+**U.S. Wheat** - We plan on delivering county, district, state and national level forecasts for U.S. Winter Wheat 1H 2021

-2. department, province and national level forecast results for corn, soybean and wheat in Brazil in the first half of 2021;
+**Brazilian Field Crops** - Department, province and national level forecast for Brazilian corn, soybean and wheat are expected in 1H 2021

-3. microregion, state and national level forecast results for corn, soybean and wheat in Argentina in the first half of 2021.
+**Argentinian Field Crops** - Microregion, state and national level forecast results for Argentine corn, soybean and wheat are expected in 1H 2021

 ## What Datasets Are Included?